michaelharms6010/yec-toolkit/README.md

-# yec-tools - an npm package for developing web apps with ycash
+# yec-toolkit - an npm package for developing web apps with ycash

 ## Installation